robric/k8s-svc-and-lb-testing/README.md

 -  Metallb and SCTP support
 -  externaltrafficpolicy local/cluster knob for loadbalancer services
 -  RHOCP integration
+-  egressIP
+-  ingress with traefik
+-  E/W encryption with linkerd

 This page is also:
 - a quick copy-paste source for rapidly bringing up test scenarios.